GhadaSokar/Invariant-Representation-for-Continual-Learning/README.md

-# Invariant Representation for Continual Learning
+# Learning Invariant Representation for Continual Learning
 This is the official PyTorch implementation for the [Learning Invariant Representation for Continual Learning](https://arxiv.org/abs/2101.06162) paper in Meta-Learning for Computer Vision Workshop at the 35th AAAI Conference on Artificial Intelligence (AAAI-2021).

 # Abstract